ashwin-pc/OpenSearch_Changelog_Workflow/README.md

           token: ${{secrets.GITHUB_TOKEN}}
 ```

 Whenever a PR is opened or edited in an OpenSearch repository, this workflow will be triggered in the **OpenSearch Upstream Repository**.
-Metadata from the PR will be extracted and parsed or checked depending the approach a contributor want to follow (automatic or manual commit of changeset files).

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>